mauriciolarroque/Bikeshare-Case-Study/README.md

 * Another important finding from the data is that `casual` users go on `longer` rides than members.
 Their time spent riding `particularly` increases during the summer months.
 This would be a great opportunity to run ads that show casual users `how much` they can save on bike-riding fees this summer by upgrading to an annual membership.

   * Because `casual rides` peak in the summer, there's a high chance that many casual users are `tourists`.
-Thus, the ads we run can include easily digestible calculations of how much money they can save on touring the city by bike with a Cyclistic annual membership.
+Thus, the ads we run can include easily understandable calculations of how much money they can save on touring the city by bike with a Cyclistic annual membership.

 <br>